-- To fix this: Use the DHCP service and set the camera(s) to static.
+- To Fix: Use the DHCP service and set the camera(s) to static.

 - Camera is not onvif compatible

-- Some third-party cameras need to have ONVIF set up before they can be added to the Apex software.
+- Some third-party cameras need to have ONVIF set up before they can be added to the recorder.

 - To Fix: Follow the manufacturer’s instructions on enabling ONVIF.